ph4r05/ph4-walkingpad/README.md

 ### Related work
 Another reverse engineer of the protocol (under GPL, [tldr](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3))): https://github.com/DorianRudolph/QWalkingPad/blob/master/Protocol.h

+### Thanks
+Thanks to all contributors and to the community.

+This project was awarded by the [
+Google Open Source Peer Bonus](https://opensource.googleblog.com/2022/03/Announcing-First-Group-of-Google-Open-Source-Peer-Bonus-Winners-in-2022.html) in Feb 2022.

 ### Donate

 Thanks for considering donation if you find this project useful: